A Review of the Dell Latitude 7214

 I'm not usually impressed by laptop thermal solutions because usually they're "adequate".
 It's a fan, it spins, and when you push the CPU it gets audible.
 This is not the case with this laptop, however.

-small laptop fan behind it.
-I also noticed that while the computer was on,
+reasonably small laptop fan behind it.
+I also noticed that while the

 I'm sitting in a large room with an ambient temperature of around 24°C. At idle, the CPU sits around 40°C with the fan entirely off.
 Under 100% load on all cores, the CPU temperature slowly climbs over the course of about three minutes to 82°C and holds — the passive cooling manages to keep the CPU under its 100°C limit.
 After four minutes, the fan finally kicks in to ~3100RPM and the temperature rapidly drops and holds around 67°C.